Fort Zumwalt North High School: History

 The district's high school students attended Wentzville or Saint Charles schools until 1960, when a standalone two-wing high school was built for grades 9–12 at Sonderen Street.
 In 1967, another wing and a major wing addition were added.
 After the 1975–1976 school year, the high school swapped addresses with Cool Springs Junior High School, on Cool Springs Road (later renamed Tom Ginnever Avenue).
 The relocated Cool Springs school then took on the name Central Junior High (and since 1987, North Middle School).

-In January 2022, Ronald Entwistle was appointed as Zumwalt North principal, to succeed Joseph Sutton in July 2022.
+In January 2022, Ronald Entwistle was appointed as Zumwalt North principal, succeeding Joseph Sutton in July 2022.

 Athletics

-Fort Zumwalt North's football team has a recent history of remarkable success.
-During the 2021 season they won their 8th consecutive Conference title (their first title being in 2014), tying a state record for more consecutive conference titles.
-They have also won their District title 7 of the last 8 season.
-In addition, they made it to the state Final Four a total of 4 of the last 6 seasons, appearing in the State Championship in 2016:
+Fort Zumwalt North's football team has a recent history of success.
+During the 2021 season, they won their 8th consecutive conference title (their first title being in 2014), tying a state record for most consecutive conference titles.
+They also won their district title for a seventh consecutive season in 2020.
+In addition, they made it to the state Final Four in four seasons since 2016, appearing in the class 5 State Championship that year: